Skip to Content

 You will get medicine before the test to help you relax.

 The health care provider will clean a site on your arm, neck, or groin and insert a line into one of your veins.
 This is called an intravenous (IV) line.

 A larger thin plastic tube called a sheath is placed into a vein or artery in your leg or arm.
 Then longer plastic tubes called catheters are carefully moved up into the heart using live x-rays as a guide.
 Then the doctor can:

 If you have a blockage, you may have angioplasty and a stent placed during the procedure.

 The test may last 30 - 60 minutes.
 If you also need special procedures, the test may take longer.
-If the catheter is placed in your groin, you will usually be asked to lie flat on your back for a few hours after the test to avoid bleeding.
+If the catheter is placed in your groin, you will often be asked to lie flat on your back for a few to several hours after the test to avoid bleeding.